deeenes/bioinfo-tools/README.md

 ## Other tools for graphics and typography: post processing figures, designing slides, posters and figures, typesetting reports, papers, theses and books

+-   https://github.com/gztchan/awesome-design - A curated collection of
+    graphic design resources from Tony Chen.
 -   http://inkscape.org/ - Inkscape is a professional vector graphics
     editor and a free alternative of Adobe Illustrator.
 Its default format is standard SVG, while you can import and export many other